JessicaLopezEspejel/N_104-Projet-Informatique/README.md

 good choice to find the most related articles to the keywords one is searching for.
 Inspired by [discovid.ai](https://www.kaggle.com/danielwolffram/discovid-ai-a-search-and-recommendation-engine?select=metadata.csv) we propose you to build your own search engine for Covid-19.

+## Instructions

+The codes presented are not optimized and contain errors.
+Therefore, based on your Python classes you should optimize the code, and use classes, objects and instances.
+In addition, you should implement the four pillars of OOP: encapsulation, abstraction, inheritance, and polymorphism.

+Your code should use PEP 8 as a style guide for Python code.

 ## Contact